tweag/python-monorepo-example/content/blog/2022-09-01-unit-test-your-nix-code/index.md

 ### Nixt

-[Nixt][nixt] is a CLI Nix unit testing framework.
+[Nixt][nixt] is a CLI unit testing framework for the Nix language.
 The way Nixt creates tests is a bit different from `runTests`; you create test suites with multiple test cases.
 Below is the code from a file called `test.nixt`.
 Notice the file extension; Nixt has a [few special rules][nixt-rules] for how test files should be named.

 [nixt]: https://github.com/nix-community/nixt
 [nixt-rules]: https://github.com/nix-community/nixt#writing-tests